julioalcazar/Notes/CPP.md

 - A floating point value: 3.14f
 - A double floating point value: 3.14
 - A single character: ‘a’
-- A zero-terminated array of characters: “character array”
+- A zero-terminated array of characters: "character array"

 ``` cpp
 //C++14